-An ancient and well-known perfume and incense ingredient, Labdanum has been used as the base for Amber type fragrances for many centuries.
+Labdanum resin is an ancient and well-known perfume and incense ingredient used as the base for many centuries for Amber-type fragrances.

 Labdanum is often a core ingredient in Chypre, and Oriental style perfumes.

-As described in my blog post, http://apothecarysgarden.com/2013/07/02/labdanum-beard-grooming-babylonian-style/, Labdanum has been in use for thousands of years for fragrance, medicine, incense and grooming.
-No one can resist a beard that has been touched by Labdanum.
+As described in my blog post, http://apothecarysgarden.com/2013/07/02/labdanum-beard-grooming-babylonian-style/, Labdanum Resin has been in use for thousands of years for fragrance, medicine, incense and grooming.
+No one can resist a beard that Labdanum has touched.

-The “Spanish, or Western Mediterranean type is most often grown as an annual plant and cut to the ground late summer, early fall.
-The whole branches are boiled and the raw resin floats to the top of the barrel where it is collected and shipped elsewhere for processing.
+This is the "Spanish, or Western Mediterranean Labdanum Resin and is most often grown as an annual plant and cut to the ground in late summer or early fall.
+The branches are boiled, and the raw resin floats to the top of the barrel, where it is collected and shipped elsewhere for processing.

-Those who collect Frankincense, Labdanum, Myrrh and many other traditional wild harvests, are ideally suited and positioned to care for our fragrant and medicinal natural resources.
-We have badly managed them till now and they are quickly declining all over the world, even as our consumption increases.
-By purchasing from traditional harvesters we can contribute to a responsible and sustainable model of economics and ensure that these natural treasures are thriving still in decades to come.
+Those who collect Frankincense, Labdanum, Myrrh and many other traditional wild harvests are ideally suited and positioned to care for our fragrant and medicinal natural resources.
+We have poorly managed them till now, and they are quickly declining all over the world, even as our consumption increases.
+By purchasing from traditional harvesters, we can contribute to a responsible and sustainable model of economics and ensure that these natural treasures are thriving still in decades to come.

-If your resin is sticky, it may be difficult to remove it intact from the plastic wrapper.
+If your resin is sticky, removing it from the plastic wrapper may be difficult.
 My trick and workaround is to place the bag in the fridge or freezer for 15-30 minutes before attempting to separate it from its package.
-After chilling, it will detach with ease and without leaving any material stuck to the wrapper.
+After chilling, it will detach easily and without leaving any material stuck to the wrapper.

 This is a collection of aromatic materials mentioned in the Old & New Testaments and in ancient Egyptian texts.
 I often get asked to translate biblical plant names and source the materials they mention.
 They are all here in this collection.